 When single rooms and cohorting options are exhausted, it may become necessary to place patients/residents with suspected or confirmed ARIs in the same room as patients/residents who do not require Additional Precautions.
 In general, this practice should be avoided if any of the roommates of the patient/resident with an ARI are vulnerable to the infection due to immunosuppression, unvaccinated status (as applicable) or high-risk co-morbidities.
-Using Additional Precautions at the bedside may be safer if a patient/resident with an ARI is in the latter part of their period of infectivity, as transmission risk to others decreases.
-100 Furthermore, priority for single rooms or cohorting with same pathogen should be given for pathogens that are most relevant in terms of nosocomial spread and impact on patients'/residents' health, e.g., influenza, RSV and SARS-CoV-2.
+Using Additional Precautions at the bedside may be safer if a patient/resident with an ARI is in the latter part of their period of infectivity, as transmission risk to others decreases.100 Furthermore, priority for single rooms or cohorting with same pathogen should be given for pathogens that are most relevant in terms of nosocomial spread and impact on patients' health, e.g., influenza, RSV and SARS-CoV-2.

-In this scenario, the patient/resident with the ARI is to be clearly delineated as requiring Additional Precautions at the bedside, with clear signage visible to prompt the appropriate measures when entering the patient's/resident's bed space.
-The privacy curtain should be drawn to indicate separation between the patient/resident bed spaces.
+In this scenario, the patient/resident with the ARI is to be clearly delineated as requiring Additional Precautions at the bedside, with clear signage visible to prompt the appropriate measures when entering the patient's/resident's bed space.1 The privacy curtain should be drawn to indicate separation between the patient/resident bed spaces.
 Additional mitigation measures should be put in place to prevent infection transmission:

-1Due to the potential risk of transmitting viral pathogens through fomites, including contaminated facial protection, doffing facial protection after each patient/resident contact on Additional Precautions for ARI remains a requirement in most cases.
++ Due to the potential risk of transmitting viral pathogens through fomites, including contaminated facial protection, doffing facial protection after each patient/resident contact on Additional Precautions for ARI remains a requirement in most cases.
 The practice of masking and wearing eye protection for the duration of an individuals' shift or visit in a health care setting was introduced during the COVID-19 pandemic.
 Before this shift in practice, IPAC best practice dictated staff to doff mask and eye protection after each single contact with a patient/resident with an active or suspected ARI.
-However, with the implementation of wearing a mask (and eye protection) continuously, the requirement to doff facial protection after each contact with a patient/resident was generally waived with no evidence of an increase in risk of transmission as long as there is strict adherence to hand hygiene.
-99 Therefore, if facial protection is worn continuously in a health care setting, it is reasonable to not doff and don a new mask and eye protection after caring for a patient/resident on Additional Precautions for ARI.
+However, with the implementation of wearing a mask (and eye protection) continuously, the requirement to doff facial protection after each contact with a patient/resident was generally waived with no evidence of an increase in risk of transmission as long as there is strict adherence to hand hygiene.99 Therefore, if facial protection after caring for a patient/resident on Additional Precautions for ARI.
 Also, when caring for multiple patients cohorted in the same room, this requirement can be waived.
 In these situations, the overall risk may be in favour of not replacing the facial protection after each interaction when weighing the risk from repeated risk of self-contamination versus the risk of wearing contaminated facial protection in contact with other patients/residents.